-The Ai Tweaker menu items allow you to configure overclocking-related items.
+The Ai Tweaker menu items allow you to change the settings for the system performance.

 Take caution when changing the settings of the Ai Tweaker menu items.
 Incorrect field values can cause the system to malfunction.

 4.4.1 Ai Overclock Tuner [Auto]